 Typically, employers choose to reimburse employees through payroll by adding a non-taxable line item to employees’ paychecks.
 But you can also pay out ICHRA reimbursements with a separate check, cash, or a bank transfer.

 All employers with at least one W-2 employee can offer an ICHRA.
 This includes businesses, nonprofits, government entities, and religious organizations.

 You can offer an ICHRA as a stand-alone benefit or alongside a group health insurance policy.
-However, remember that you cannot offer the choice between group health insurance and an ICHRA to the same group of employees.
+But remember, you can’t offer the same group of employees a choice between group health insurance and an ICHRA.

-For example, you could offer group health insurance to full-time employees and an ICHRA to part-time employees, but you can’t offer full-time employees a choice between group health and an ICHRA.
+For example, you could offer group health insurance to full-time employees and an ICHRA to part-time employees, but you can’t offer full-time employees a choice between a group health plan and an ICHRA.

 Who can participate in an ICHRA?

 To participate in the ICHRA, employees must have coverage through an individual health insurance policy.
 Eligible policies include qualifying on-exchange or off-exchange coverage, Medicare Parts A and B, or Medicare Part C.

 Employees’ family members are also eligible to participate in the ICHRA provided they meet the same qualifications and the employer chooses to extend eligibility to spouses and dependents.
 If the employee or a participating family member ever loses individual plan coverage, they can no longer receive reimbursements.

 Employees covered by any group plan, including a spouse’s or parent’s plan, can’t participate in an ICHRA.
 Other unacceptable forms of coverage include COBRA, healthcare sharing ministries, association health plans, Tricare, or being uninsured—to name a few.